-More than 1 year after the FAA's response to Safety Recommendation A-95-25 (and almost 6 months after the recommended December 31, 1995, FDR retrofit completion date), the Eastwind flight 517 incident occurred.
+More than 1 year after the FAA's response to Safety Recommendation A-95-25 (and almost 6 months after the recommended December 3 1, 1995, FDR retrofit completion date), the Eastwind flight 517 incident occurred.
 The Safety Board's July 1, 1996, letter to the FAA indicated the Board's belief that the Eastwind incident could have become the third fatal 737 upset accident for which inadequate FDR information would have hampered an investigation.
 Because the FAA had not acted in the time frame proposed by the Safety Board in its urgent safety recommendation, the FDR recordings from the Eastwind incident airplane did not provide sufficient data to identify rudder surface and rudder pedal movements.
 If this information had been available, investigators would have been better able to understand the Eastwind incident and, more importantly, would likely have gained significant additional insight into previous upset events, such as the USAir flight 427 and United flight 585 accidents.
-In 1996, Safety Recommendation A-95-25 was placed on the Safety Board's list of the Most Wanted Safety Improvements.
+In 1996, Safety Improvements.